stain/ro-crate-paper/README.md

 ## Manuscript description

-This is the manuscript for the paper _Packaging research artifacts with RO-Crate_, being drafted for the journal [Data Science](https://www.iospress.nl/journal/data-science/).
+This is the manuscript for the paper _Packaging research artifacts with RO-Crate_, accepted for the journal [Data Science](https://www.iospress.nl/journal/data-science/).

-For now the manuscript is edited as a hybrid of [Manubot](https://github.com/manubot/manubot) and [Overleaf](https://www.overleaf.com/) using Markdown in the [content](content)/ folder.
+The manuscript is edited as a hybrid of [Manubot](https://github.com/manubot/manubot) and [Overleaf](https://www.overleaf.com/) using Markdown in the [content](content)/ folder.

 The authorative version is for now the LaTeX rendering through Overleaf, meaning that some bugs might appear in the Manubot outputs; see `bin/build.sh` for workarounds.